 Reviewing the match results we discover that the Africa Tour was as much about the journey as the football.
 It reads like an adventure out of 'Boy's Own' paper.
 At times it sounded as if Bear Grylls or Ray Mears should have accompanied the party to give practical advice on how to cope with the wildlife and climate to make life more comfortable!

 The Adventure Begins

-In the space of 19 days the club would go on to play six games in three different countries: one in Nyasaland (now Malawi), two in Southern Rhodesia (now Zimbabwe), and three in Ghana.
+In the space of 19 days the club played six games in three different countries: one in Nyasaland (now Malawi), two in Southern Rhodesia (now Zimbabwe), and three in Ghana.

 Rather than cover all of the matches in great detail this feature gives a flavour of some the reporting in the Rhodesian and Ghanaian press and mementos received from their gracious hosts.
 Details of all of the match results, scorers and teams are covered in the tour statistics section at the end of this article.

 In Phil Woosnam’s absence the team was captained by John Bond, with Ken Brown wearing the captain’s armband for the sixth and final game.

 Wooden carving given by our Nyasaland hosts as we prepared for our first match at the